greendhy/solidity-scope-auditor/SECURITY.md

 ## Reporting a Vulnerability

-Please open a private security advisory on GitHub or email the maintainer at `greendhy@gmail.com`.
+Please open a private security advisory on GitHub.

 Helpful reports include: